Ultrastrong coupling regimes of light-matter interaction: The quantum Rabi model

-Note that in the USC regime, the complete cavity QED Hamiltonian contains an additional term, the so-called $A^2$-term which represents the self-interaction energy of the field.
-This term is usually neglected under the RWA, but in the USC regime it has an important role in most physical systems.
-A historical dispute in the context of cavity QED has surrounded the discussions about the $A^2$ term due to an initial prediction of a superradiant phase transition \cite{Dicke54PR, HeppLieb73AP, WangHioe73PRA} followed by a no-go theorem \cite{RzazewskietAl75PRL}.
+Note that in the USC regime, the complete cavity QED Hamiltonian contains an additional term, the so-called $A^2$ term which represents the self-interaction energy of the field.
+This term usually contains a part that looks like $(g^2/\omega)\hat{a}^{\dag}\hat{a}$, so it is usually neglected due to the smallness of $g/\omega$.
+In the USC regime, however, it has an important role in most physical systems.
+An historical dispute in the context of cavity QED has surrounded the discussions about the $A^2$ term due to an initial prediction of a superradiant phase transition \cite{Dicke54PR, HeppLieb73AP, WangHioe73PRA} followed by a no-go theorem \cite{RzazewskietAl75PRL}.
 More recently, the dispute has surged back in discussing different quantum systems such as superconducting qubits \cite{nataf2010, ViehmannetAl11PRL, jaako2016} and polaritons \cite{HagenmullerCiuti12PRL, ChirollietAl12PRL}.
-Therefore, the study of the USC regime unavoidably leads to the exploration of the influence of the $A^2$ term in different physical systems, as was highlighted in a recent theoretical work which also included direct dipole interactions between the two-level systems \cite{Bernardis2018}.
-Learning information about this term would lead to profound insights in the ultimate nature of light-matter interaction.
+Therefore, the study of the USC regime unavoidably leads to the exploration of the influence of the $A^2$ term in different physical systems as was highlighted in a recent theoretical work which also included direct dipole interactions between the two-level systems \cite{Bernardis2018}.
+Other theoretical works considered superradiance in a system with a single \cite{Ashhab2013} and many \cite{Ashhab2017, Bamba2016} superconducting qubits in a cavity.
+Learning information about this term would lead to profound insight in the ultimate nature of light-matter interaction.
 Extensions of the QRM considering the anisotropic Rabi model \cite{Xie2014} including discussions of the $A^2$ term \cite{Maoxin2017} have also been investigated.
-In this modified QRM, the counter-rotating terms are assumed with a different coupling strength $g_{cr}$ than the co-rotating terms $g$.
+In this modified QRM, the counterrotating terms are assumed with a different coupling strength $g_{cr}$ than the corotating terms $g$.